drornir/website/dndev/content/posts/factor3-a-declarative-config.md

   - Twelve Factor App
 ---

-## A Declarative Configuration lib in Go
+## A Declarative Configuration lib for Go

 I'm thinking about building a Go package (and CLI) to let me just declare a _schema of a config_, and use code generation on top of that to declare how I want to Marshal and Unmarshal it